 Dial Tone and Network Connection

-If you encounter a loss of dial tone on network connection on a connected computer, unplug the Ethernet cable for at least 15 seconds at the wall jack.
-After the relapsed time, reconnect and unlock the phone if necessary.
-If this happens frequently, try switching the cables or port on the network switch as it may be failing.
-As a lat resort, swap the phone to see if the issue is the phone then replace as soon as possible while in your warranty period.
+If you lose dial tone on a network connection on a connected computer, unplug the Ethernet cable for at least 15 seconds at the wall jack.
+After the elapsed time, reconnect and unlock the phone if necessary.
+If this happens frequently, try switching the cables or port on the network switch, as it may be failing.
+As a last resort, swap the phone to see if the issue is the phone, then replace the phone as soon as possible while in your warranty period.

 Unlocking an Avaya Phone Systems